 12.3 The Company shall have no obligations under this clause 12 to the extent that a claim is based on: (i) the combination, operation or use of the Services with other services or software not provided by the Company, if such infringement would have been avoided in the absence of such combination, operation or use; or (ii) use of the Services in any manner inconsistent with this Agreement; or (iii) the negligence or wilful misconduct of the Customer or its authorised Users or Clients.

-12.4 The Customer shall defend, indemnify and hold the Company and its employees, suppliers or agents harmless from and against any cost, losses, liabilities and expenses, including reasonable legal costs arising from any claim relating to or resulting directly or indirectly from: (i) any claimed infringement or breach by the Customer of any Intellectual Property Rights with respect to the Customer’s use of the Services outside the scope of this Agreement; (ii) any access to or use of the Services by an Authorised User, Client or third party; and (iii) use by the Company of any Customer provided item; (iv) breaches of data protection law or regulations resulting from the Company processing data on behalf of and in accordance with the instructions of the Customer; or (v) any breach of this Agreement by an Authorised User or Client.
+12.4 The Customer shall defend, indemnify and hold the Company and its employees, suppliers or agents harmless from and against any cost, losses, liabilities and expenses, including reasonable legal costs arising from any claim relating to or resulting directly or indirectly from: (i) any claimed infringement or breach by the Customer of any Intellectual Property Rights with respect to the Customer’s use of the Services outside the scope of this Agreement; (ii) any access to or use of the Services by an Authorised User or third party; and (iii) use by the Company of any Customer provided item; (iv) breaches of data protection law or regulations resulting from the Company processing data on behalf of and in accordance with the instructions of the Customer; or (v) any breach of this Agreement by an Authorised User.

-12.5 Subject to clauses 12.1 to 12.4 inclusive, each party (‘the first party’) indemnifies and undertakes to keep indemnified the other party, its officers, servants and agents (‘the second party’) against any costs or expenses (including the cost of any settlement) arising out of any claim, action, proceeding or demand that may be brought, made or prosecuted against the second party under clause 12 of this Agreement.
-Such indemnity extends to and includes all costs, damages and expenses (including legal fees and expenses) reasonably incurred by the second party in defending any such action, proceeding claim or demands.
+12.5 Subject to clauses 12.1 to 12.4 inclusive, each party (‘the first party’) indemnifies and undertakes to keep indemnified the other party, its officers, servants, and agents (‘the second party’) against any costs or expenses (including the cost of any settlement) arising out of any claim, action, proceeding or demand that may be brought, made, or prosecuted against the second party under clause 12 of this Agreement.
+Such indemnity extends to and includes all costs, damages, and expenses (including legal fees and expenses) reasonably incurred by the second party in defending any such action, proceeding claim or demands.

-13.1 The Customer, Authorised Users and Clients must ensure that each password is only used by the user to which it has been assigned.
+13.1 The Customer and Authorised Users must ensure that each password is only used by the user to which it has been assigned.
 The Customer is responsible for any and all activities that occur under the Customer’s account and via the Customer’s passwords.
 The Customer will immediately notify the Company if the Customer becomes aware of any unauthorised use of the Customer’s account, the Customer’s passwords or breach of security known to the Customer.
 The Company shall have no liability for any loss or damage arising from the Customer’s failure to comply with these requirements.

 14.1 The Company may immediately terminate this Agreement or the provision of any Services provided pursuant to this Agreement if: (i) the Customer has used or permitted the use of the Services other than in accordance with this Agreement; or (ii) the Company is prohibited under applicable law, or otherwise from providing the Services; or (iii) if the Services are being provided free of charge.